hughpyle/ASR33/doc/03-project.md

 # This Project

-In the early 1980s, I was lucky to attend a high-school that had a Teletype connected to the [PR1ME](https://en.wikipedia.org/wiki/Prime_Computer) cluster at the University of Surrey.
+In the early 1980s, I was lucky to attend a high-school (Ashcombe, Dorking) that had a Teletype connected to the [PR1ME](https://en.wikipedia.org/wiki/Prime_Computer) cluster at the University of Surrey.
 As user SCH008, this was my early gateway to the world of networked computers.
 It's amazingly fun to revisit some of those experiences.
 I've worked in DOS, Windows, OS/2, linux, macOS, iOS, Android, and more besides, and it looks like little Linux machines are everywhere.

 Whether in your hand or in cloud, modern machines are exponentially larger and faster than in those days.
 But although the Teletype hardware and original [Unix software](http://www.lemis.com/grog/Documentation/Lions/index.php) have been superseded by 50 years' of layered improvement, the hard-copy Model 33 terminal is [still](https://github.com/openbsd/src/blob/master/etc/gettytab#L98) the canonical `/dev/tty`.